-At the beginning of 2015, Messrs.
-Fingerhood and Komisar served on the nominating and corporate governance committee, and Mr. Komisar served as its chairman.
-Effective April 23, 2015, Mr. Ryder replaced Mr. Komisar on the committee and as its chairman.
-Our board of directors has determined that Messrs.
-Fingerhood and Ryder satisfy the independence requirements of the applicable Nasdaq listing standards and SEC rules and regulations for directors.
-Mr. Komisar resigned from the board of directors on June 9, 2015.
+At the beginning of 2016, Messrs.
+Fingerhood and Ryder served on the nominating and corporate governance committee, and Mr. Ryder served as its chairman.
+Effective May 12, 2016, Mr. Dangeard was appointed to the nominating and corporate governance committee.
+Effective March 15, 2017, Ms. Yesil was appointed to the nominating and corporate governance committee.
+Following the Annual Meeting, Mr. Ryder will no longer serve on the nominating and corporate governance committee.
+Our board of directors has determined that Ms. Yesil and Messrs.
+Dangeard, Fingerhood and Ryder satisfy the independence requirements of the applicable Nasdaq listing standards and SEC rules and regulations for directors.